zara-log/css-html-journey/README.md

 # css-html-journey
-My Html and CSS practice projects.
+This is where I keep my HTML and CSS practice files.
+It currently includes my login page and latest layout assignments.